 Combine all ingredients in a food processor or blender until smooth.
 Apply this salve to the soles of your feet when you start to feel a cold coming on.
 Put thick socks on your feet and go to sleep.
 By the morning you’ll be feeling better!
 Be sure to keep a special pair of socks dedicated to this treatment or else you’ll risk everything smelling of garlic.
 Store in air-tight container and use as needed for up to two weeks.

-Thyme has long been known as an expectorant, which makes coughs more productive (that is, it helps clear out your lungs faster so you feel better sooner).
+Tea Tree essential oil has long been known as antibacterial and antifungal, and helps make coughs more productive (that is, it helps clear out your lungs faster so you feel better sooner).

-- Toss either a handful of dried thyme or a few drops of Thyme essential oil into a bowl of hot water and lean over the bowl.
+- Put 10 – 15 drops of Tea Tree essential oil into a bowl of hot water and lean over the bowl.